marionnewlevant/craft-snitch/README.md

 The default configuration can be overridden with a config file in `craft/config/snitch.php`.
 This is a standard Craft config file, with the usual multienvironment support.
 The configurable values are:

 - `serverPollInterval`: interval (in seconds) for polling server to look for newly arrived conflicts.
-Default value: `2`
+Default value: `2`.
+Minimum value 1, maximum value 5.
 - `message`: text for the warning banner.
-The text `{user}` will be replace with a mailto link to the conflicting user.
+The text `{user}` will be replaced with a mailto link to the conflicting user.
 Default value: `May also be edited by: {user}.`
-- `inputIdSelector`: the css selector for identifying the hidden inputs which indicate an element edit window or modal element edit window.
+- `elementInputIdSelector`: the css selector for identifying the hidden inputs which indicate an element edit window or modal element edit window.
+- `fieldInputIdSelector`: css selector for identifying the hidden inputs which indicate a field edit window.

 The visual look of the warning banners can be modifed with the [cpcss](https://plugins.craftcms.com/cp-css) plugin.

+## How it works.

+Javascript (and css) is added to every backend page.
+That javascript fetches the configuration values, and then starts polling.
+Every 2 seconds, it looks for any edit forms on the page, and if it finds such a form, reports via ajax the type and the id of the element that the edit form is editing.
+In return, it is passed a list of possible collisions.

+On the server, a database table (snitch_collisions) records
+- the user
+- the type of the element being edited
+- the id of the element being edited
+- when the element was last reported being edited by this user.

+When the ajax call arrives reporting that an element is being edited, these things happen:

+1. Any report that has not been updated in 10 poll intervals is removed from the snitch_collisions table.
+It is no longer being edited.
+2. Either create a new report for this user/element type/element id, or update the time on the existing one
+3. Look for any edit reports of this element by other users.
+4. Return the user data from these reports.
+These will be other people who may be editing the element.

+## Issues

+Snitch will fail to notice when one person is editing a Commerce product, and another is editing a variant of that product through a modal.

 Brought to you by [Marion Newlevant](http://marion.newlevant.com)